The female voice is a complex and dynamic instrument, capable of expressing a wide range of emotions and musical styles.

 It is a common mistake to use the term “Alto” when referring to female voices with a low range of notes, when “Contralto” is actually the correct term.

-Contralto voices typically have a vocal range that spans from the E note below middle C to the second G note above middle C, with a range similar to that of the male tenor voice.
-This unique range allows contraltos to perform songs that are traditionally sung by men.
+Contralto voices typically have a vocal range that spans from the E note below middle C to the second G note above middle C, similar to that of the male tenor voice.
+This unique range allows contraltos to perform songs that men traditionally sing.

 The transition from chest voice to head voice for a contralto typically occurs around the G note above middle C, with a shift into head voice around the D note one octave above middle C.

-Vocal Timbre and Qualities of the Female Voice
+Vocal Timbre, Range and Qualities of the Female Voice

 They have a strong head voice and a weaker middle voice, making them well-suited for lead roles in operas and shows.
 Their tone is often described as pure and angelic, with a prominent vibrato.